 - Clean the hearing aid as directed.

-- Turn off your hearing aids when you are not using them and replace dead batteries right away.
+- Turn off your devices when you are not using them and replace dead batteries right away.
 Hearing aid batteries may last from several days to a couple of weeks.
-Battery life depends on the battery type, hearing aid power requirements, and how often the hearing aid is used with assistive listening devices.
+Battery life depends on the battery type, hearing aid power requirements, and how often you use it with assistive listening devices.

-- In general, hearing aids have a life expectancy of 3 to 6 years.
-You may need a new hearing aid sooner if your hearing loss is progressive.
-Behind-the-ear hearing aids have more flexibility since they can be programmed for a wider range of hearing loss.
+- In general, hearing aids can last for 3 to 6 years.
+You may need a new one sooner if your hearing loss gets worse.
+Behind-the-ear hearing aids give you more flexibility since they can be programmed for a wider range of hearing loss.

-Because digital hearing aids are built with computer technology, they get stronger and better every few years as technology improves.
-This often prompts people to upgrade their hearing aids.
+Digital hearing aids get stronger and better every few years as computer technology improves.
+This often prompts people to upgrade their devices.